Dynamic Range Majority Data Structures: Dynamic Data Structures in One Dimension

 \subsection{Supporting Updates}

-We now establish how much time is required to maintain the lists $C(v)$ in node $v$ under insertions and deletions.
-We begin by observing that it is not possible to lazily maintain the list of the top $k=\lceil \frac{10.24}{\alpha} \rceil -1$ most frequent colours in each range: many of these colours could have low frequencies, and the list $C(v)$ would have to be rebuilt after very few insertions or deletions.
-To circumvent this problem, we relax our requirements on what is stored in $C(v)$, only guaranteeing that \emph{all} of the $\beta$-majorities of range $R_v$ must be present in $C(v)$, where $\beta = \lceil\frac{10.24}{\alpha}\rceil^{-1}$.
-With this alteration, we can still make use of the lemmas from the previous section, since they depend only on the fact that there are no colours $c \not \in C(v)$ with frequency greater than $\beta |T_v|$.
-The issue now is how to maintain the $\beta$-majorities of $R_v$ during insertions and deletions of colours.
+We next establish how much time is required to maintain the list $\CandidateList(v)$ in node $v$ under insertions and deletions.
+We begin by observing that it is not possible to lazily maintain the list of the top $\NumCandidates=\lceil \frac{11.18}{\alpha} \rceil -1$ most frequent colours in each range: many of these colours could have low frequencies, and the list $\CandidateList(v)$ would have to be rebuilt after very few insertions or deletions.
+To circumvent this problem, we relax our requirements on what is stored in $\CandidateList(v)$, only guaranteeing that \emph{all} of the $\beta$-majorities of the range $\Range(v)$ must be present in $\CandidateList(v)$, where $\beta = \lceil\frac{11.18}{\alpha}\rceil^{-1}$.
+With this alteration, we can still make use of the lemmas from the previous section, since they depend only on the fact that there are no colours $c \not \in \CandidateList(v)$ with frequency greater than $\beta |\Tree(v)|$.
+The issue now is how to maintain the $\beta$-majorities of $\Range(v)$ during insertions and deletions of colours.

-Karpinski and Nekrich noted that, if we store the $(\beta/2)$-majorities for each node $v$ in $T$, then it is only after $|T_v|\beta/2$ deletions that we must rebuild $C(v)$~\cite{Karpinski2008}.
-For the case of insertions and deletions, their data structure performs a range counting query at each node $v$ along the path from the root of $T$ to the leaf representing the inserted or deleted colour $c$.
-This counting query is used to determine if the colour $c$ should be added to, or removed from, the list $C(v)$.
+Karpinski and Nekrich noted that if we store the $(\beta/2)$-majorities for each node $v$ in $\Tree$, then it is only after $|\Tree(v)|\beta/2$ deletions that we must rebuild $\CandidateList(v)$~\cite{Karpinski2008}.
+For the case of insertions and deletions, their data structure performs a range counting query at each node $v$ along the path from the root of $\Tree$ to the leaf representing the inserted or deleted colour $c$.
+This counting query is used to determine if the colour $c$ should be added to, or removed from, the list $\CandidateList(v)$.

-In contrast, our strategy is to be lazy during insertions and deletions, waiting as long as possible before recomputing $C(v)$, and to avoid performing range counting queries for each node in the update path.
-We provide a tighter analysis (to constant factors) of how many insertions and deletions can occur before the list $C(v)$ must be rebuilt.
-There is one caveat, and that is that the results in this section only apply when $\beta \in (0,\frac{1}{2}]$.
+In contrast, our strategy is to be lazy during insertions and deletions, waiting as long as possible before recomputing $\CandidateList(v)$, and to avoid performing range counting queries for each node in the update path.
+We provide a tighter analysis (to constant factors) of how many insertions and deletions can occur before the list $\CandidateList(v)$ is to be rebuilt.
+One caveat is that the results in this section only apply when $\beta \in (0,\frac{1}{2}]$.
 However, since $\alpha <1$, our choice of $\beta$ satisfies this condition.